brsyvz/rock-paper-scissors-game/README.md

 <img src="https://user-images.githubusercontent.com/55483569/132996070-2395a763-39b0-40e3-9f32-0e233ddcfda3.png">
 <h2 id="about">About</h2>

-- This project is an implementation of a classic game known as "Rock Paper Scissors".
+- This project is an implementation of a classic game known as [Rock paper scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors).

 - In this game, you will be trying to beat a computer that makes a random pick.